 Bullying can range from name-calling, and hitting or kicking, to cyber bullying – threats or name-calling via

 Internet messaging/SMS or social media.
 Bullies upset their victim by picking on their sensitive points.
 There is no set age at which bullying starts or stops, everyone can experience bullying at any stage in life.

 How does it feel?

-There is no excuse for bullying anyone, bullying is abusive, and sometimes violent, behaviour.
+There is no excuse for bullying – bullying is abuse, whether it is violent or not.